kr-25/HAMLET4FAIRNESS/README.md

 Edges are attacks from an argument to another (```c1``` attacks exactly the pipelines in which we have Normalization along with the Decision Tree).

-By hitting the ```Run AutoML``` button, HAMLET triggers FLAML to explore the encoded search space, taking also in consideration the specified constraints (discouraging the exploration in those particular sub-spaces).
+By hitting the ```Run AutoML``` button, HAMLET triggers the exploration of the encoded search space, taking also in consideration the specified constraints (discouraging the exploration in those particular sub-spaces).

 At the end of the optimization, the user can switch to the ```Data``` tab to go through all the explored configurations: